-Moving a Large Mirror
+Moving Large Commercial Mirror

-Moving a large mirror is a team job.
+Moving large commercial mirror is a team job.
 Panes can be heavy and awkward to carry alone.
 Trying to do so can increase the risk of injury and breaking the mirror.
 To prevent this:

 - Use two hands: This improves stability and reduces the chances of dropping the mirror.